 Seed Probiotic: An Encapsulated Prebiotic + Probiotic in One

 If you haven’t yet, you can check out my first experience with Seed here.
-I discovered this brand initially through Rich Roll, one of the professional athletes I look up to.
-He runs a successful, inspiring, highly informative podcast that I frequent.
+I discovered this brand through Rich Roll, one of the professional athletes I look up to.
+He runs a successful, inspiring, informative podcast that I frequent.
 On his podcast, he features Seed founders Ara Katz & Raja Dhir in an episode.

 - Seed’s shipping boxes are constructed from ecological paper made from algae